Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 But of course, in the month of March and in April, we thought that default rate comes down as we started to collect the loan again, started our collection effort again.
 But still the current default rate is still a little bit higher than we have seen before the coronavirus.
 So from both sides, we want to be more cautious in terms of business going forward.

-And but having said that, we still think this is a business we're going to see a lot of players going out of business and in the near future.
-And so that would provide us more opportunity on a relative basis, but on a overall basis, we still want to be very cautious.
+And but having said that, we still think this is a business we're going to see a lot of players going out of business in the near future.
+And so that would provide us more opportunity on a relative basis, but on an overall basis, we still want to be very cautious.

 Eddie Leung